-Putting sunscreen on a squirmy child is about as easy as trying to bathe an angry cat: They squirm.
+Putting sunscreen on a toddler is about as easy as trying to bathe an angry cat: They squirm.
 They try to run away.
 They whine.
 So what’s a parent to do to protect those baby-soft faces, other than give up entirely and head indoors?
-Here are some easy ideas:
+We looked around and gathered the best sunscreen application hacks to help you out.
+Keep reading to see them all.

-If you’d rather use lotion sunscreen (which in our opinion is best for an even spread), give your kids novel ways to slap the stuff all over their bodies.
-Makeup sponges — or even paint brushes — can work well and make sunscreening fun for kids.
+If you'd rather use lotion sunscreen (which in our opinion is best for an even spread), give your kids novel ways to slap the stuff all over their bodies.
+Makeup sponges—or even paint brushes—can work well and make sunscreen application fun for kids.
 Or try this awesome sunscreen applicator that was mom-designed specifically for kids to use themselves.

 Put Long Sleeves and Hats on When Possible